Optional Practical training (OPT)

 - Copy of all previous I-20s (first page and third page)

 - Copy of your visa pages and any US stamping in your passport

 - Previous EAD card, if applicable

 When applying for OPT, the student may select an OPT start date.
 This date may be in a window of up to 60 days after the completion of your academic program.
 This 60-day period is consistent with a student’s grace period during which the visa status remains valid.

 Once your OPT is approved by USCIS, you will receive a small photo identification card called an Employment Authorization Document (EAD) Card.
 This card will state the type and length of time for the authorized employment.
 When you receive this card, please check that the information is correct.
-If there are errors, you must return the card as soon as possible.
+If there are errors, you must contact USCIS and request a replacement card as soon as possible.

 Students may NOT begin working before they receive their EAD Card from USCIS.
 Working before you are authorized to do so constitutes illegal employment and will jeopardize your legal status in the United States.

 Students who have submitted their application for OPT must NOT travel outside of the United States while they are waiting for their EAD Card.
 Failure to remain within the U.S. while waiting for your EAD Card will result in loss of the F-1 Visa status and cancellation of the OPT application.

 Students who have been granted OPT and have their EAD Card may travel outside of the United States.
 However, the following documents will be needed to re-enter the United States:

 - I-20 form that is signed by the ISS Office for travel